kennethtiet/kennethtiet.github.io-cvless-theme/index.md

 # About

 Hey there!
-Welcome to my website.
+Welcome to the site.
 I spend my researching at [USC Haptics Robotics and Virtual Interaction Lab](https://sites.usc.edu/culbertson/) and teaching robotics at the [Institute of Arts, Music, & Science](http://www.iams-usa.org/).
 Recent USC graduate with a B.S. in Computer Science.
 I enjoy working out, cooking, swimming, reading, amongst other things.

 More stuff coming.
-Meanwhile, you can look at my resume [here.](assets/files/KennethTietResume.pdf).
+Meanwhile, you can look at my resume [here](assets/files/KennethTietResume.pdf).

 <!-- This is the home page.
 It can be used for a short introduction.
 [Click here](cv) to see the full CV, and [here](assets/files/cv.pdf) to download a print version.
 The theme also ships with a blog: [click here](posts) to scroll posts from the most recent.
 Finally, [click here](404) to see a page that can't be found.